Tyne and Wear Metro: Tunnels

 The Tyne and Wear Metro is one of the few rapid transit systems in the world with a pretzel configuration, in which a line crosses over itself and trains pass through the same station twice at different platforms.
-This arrangement also exists at Voorweg on the Randstadrail network in The Hague.
+This arrangement also exists at on the Randstadrail network in The Hague.

-The Manors stock curve, running partly in a tunnel, runs from Manors to Jesmond.
+The Manors stock curve, running partly in a tunnel, runs from Manors past the now abandoned station on the North Tyneside Loop.
 The line is used for empty stock movements only, and has no passenger service.
-Before the Metro tunnels were created, it was part of the main rail route to Newcastle, and connected to the main line at Manors.

 The tunnels were constructed in the late 1970s, using mining techniques, and were constructed as single-track tubes with a diameter of 4.75 m.
-The tunnels under Newcastle were mechanically bored through boulder clay, and lined with cast iron or concrete segments.
-The tunnel under Gateshead was bored through sandstone and excavated coal seams.
+The tunnels under Newcastle City Centre were mechanically bored through boulder clay, and lined with cast iron or concrete segments.
+The tunnels under Gateshead were bored through sandstone and excavated coal seams.
 Old coal mine workings, some of which dated from the Middle Ages, had to be filled in before the tunnelling began.